benfoley/react-admin-site-template/README.md

 For the non-admin site, use the main domain eg `mydomain.com`.
 Create default `@` DNS records in your DNS management with the provided IP addresses.
 In the Firebase console you will be prompted to "Would you like to add www.mydomain.com too?"
 Click Add, then Continue.
 In your DNS management, add the suggested `A` records for the www address.

-You may need to verify domain ownership by adding a DNS TXT record that Firebase provides.

 ### Connect the admin site to Firebase config